 What you can do to lay great foundations for successful handwriting

 - Continue with your GymbaROO / KindyROO / BabyROO activities at home each day.

 - Provide your young babies with loads of tummy time opportunities which will naturally lead onto your baby learning to creep and crawl.
-Tummy time ideas, activities and games in our very popular free video here.
+Tummy time ideas, activities and games in our extremely popular free video here.

 - Once walking, create opportunities and encourage your little ones to get back down onto all fours and crawl around.
 Build really simple obstacle courses using your dining room chairs, coffee tables (cover with sheets to create tunnels), cardboard box tunnels etc.

 - Play animal games – being tigers and chasing each other’s tails is always great fun for all ages!
 For older children you can try to be an elephant and use one arm as a trunk – balancing on just one arm is very tricky!
 Remember to swap arms the next time you stop and swing your trunk!

 - Play ‘wheelbarrow races’ with a friend and games like ‘Tug-of-War’ and ‘Row, Row your Boat’.